 The CCBHC shall have the capacity for directly providing integrated outpatient mental health and substance use services designed to treat an individual’s mental health or substance use disorder in a manner consistent with the individual’s preferences, phase of life and development.

-The provision of outpatient mental health and substance use services is informed and determined by the preliminary triage screening, assessment, and diagnosis process, as identified within the Treatment Plan.
-Outpatient services shall:
+The provision of outpatient mental health and substance use services is informed and determined by the preliminary triage screening, assessment, and diagnosis process, as identified within the treatment plan. outpatient services shall:

 utilize a trauma informed and recovery-oriented approach;